Jovonie

 As

-you ride on Jesus'
+ride on Jesus'

 shoulders calling heaven your home